 Work in sprints

 Sprint backlogs support teams who implement Scrum and time-boxed iterations.
 From the sprint backlogs and boards, you can add, assign, and update tasks.
-Also, your team can track bugs in the same way they track tasks.

-Teams can use the task board and capacity charts to support daily scrum meetings and show how work is progressing throughout the sprint cycle.
+Also, teams can use the task board and capacity charts to support daily scrum meetings and show how work is progressing throughout the sprint cycle.

 Assign items from the backlog to the sprint

 From the backlog page, move the items that you expect to work on into the current sprint.

 That’s your initial guess at what you’ll be able to do in the sprint.
 Next, you’ll define tasks, estimate that work, and use your team’s capacity to make sure it fits in the sprint.

 Set your team's capacity

 Setting capacity helps you make sure you’re taking on the right amount of work in the sprint.
 As you work day-to-day, you’ll be able to see if your team is on track.